open-contracting/deploy/docs/how-to/docs.rst

 Publish draft documentation
 ---------------------------

-To configure a documentation repository to push builds to the :ref:`staging server<ocds-documentation>`:
+To configure a documentation repository to push builds to the :doc:`staging server<../reference/docs>`:

 #.
 Access the repository’s Travis page
 #.
 Click "More options" and "Settings"